paolosimone/virtual-json-viewer/README.md

 > "Good for you, but **my** payloads are small, pretty and strawberry flavoured"

-That's ok, if you are satisfied by your current plugin, no need to change.
+That's ok, if you are happy with your current plugin, no need to change.

 And if you want to come back later don't worry, we'll still be here, with blazing fast loading time, built-in search, JQ filtering and many other features... but no strawberries, sorry